The Naked Brothers Band (TV series): U.S. television ratings

 When the show debuted on the channel, it aired two episodes, averaging out to a total viewership of 3.7 million.
 The first, "VMA's", drew 3.5 million viewers.
 "Wolff Brother's Cry Wolff" then followed which garnered a total of 3.8 million viewers; the episode gave the channel its most favorable ratings in seven years, and was among the quickest starts for the network.
 It also acquired the channel as favorable for children aged 6–11; Nielsen Media Research calculates—of in that age range—2 million have tuned in to the series' premiere, with 1.3 million watching the following 8 episodes.
 For all ages, most of the first season attracted 2.8 million viewers per week.
 From February 12 to 15 in 2007, repeats for the series garnered 4 million viewers; it was the second most-viewed program on the network, and among the top six shows for the week in the 6–11 and 9–14 age groups.
 According to a PRNewswire article in 2007, the series "quickly became one of the top programs for tweens on television".

-"They could really do well.
-In the past, Nickelodeon properties had done okay, but they have not really had huge successes like Disney's Hannah Montana or High School Musical, but the viewership numbers for the Naked Brothers are promising and they could be the ones to break through."